 Abducted CNN producer released

-GAZA CITY (CNN) -- CNN Producer Riad Ali, who was abducted at gunpoint a day earlier, was released Tuesday and was in the custody of Palestinian police.
+GAZA CITY (CNN) -- CNN producer Riad Ali was released Tuesday, almost 24 hours after he was abducted by armed gunmen, and is now in the custody of Palestinian police.

-Shortly before his release, a videotape surfaced in which Ali explained he was being held by the Al Aqsa Martyrs Brigades, a militant offshoot of Palestinian President Yasser Arafat's Fatah movement.
+Shortly before his release, a videotape surfaced in which Ali explained he was being held by the Al Aqsa Martyrs Brigades, a militant offshoot of Arafat's Fatah movement.

-On the tape, Ali explained in Arabic that he is a Druze Arab and that his father and other members of his family have served in the Israeli military.
+On the tape, Ali, 42, explained in Arabic that he is a Druze Arab and that his father and other members of his family have served in the Israeli military.

 No demands were made on the tape.

 The Druze Arabs are an Arabic-speaking, non-Jewish minority in Israel.
 Many Druze have served in the Israeli military.

 On the video, which was recorded while he was held captive, Ali called for the Druze not to serve in the Israeli military, saying that the cause of the Druze is the same as that of the Palestinians.